 100% success!
 If you have a shared-ownership or joint property in Spain, you need to know that you can put an end to this situation and you can force the sale of your share of the dwelling.

 If you want to sell your share but cannot reach an agreement with the other co-owners, you can sue and file a lawsuit against the other co-owners.
 The judge will force them to sell and then each person in the deeds will receive the profits from the sale according to their share and according to the title deeds.

 The defendants can only contest the claim and oppose the lawsuit if you all agreed not to sell the asset during a certain period.
 If this is not the case, the other people in the deeds will not have any legal grounds to contest it and will be forced to sell and finish with the joint ownership.

 If there are any debts between the co-owners for the home expenses or any other type of debts, these expenses can be claimed in the same case and will be part of claim started against them.
 Once the asset has been sold and the money has been shared between each coproprietor, if any of them owes you money due to the expenses borne by you like taxes, utility bills, improvements you made, and they should pay you and settle their debt to you as well.

-If you did not agree not to sell the property with the other co-owners this action has a 100% success.
+If you did not reach an agreement with the other coproprietors not to sell the house, this claim has 100% guaranteed success.